Maurilio97-P/ABB-RobotStudio-Palletizer-Sorting_Pick-Place/README.md

 **Part 4 – Security Measures with ISO 10218, QuickStop and World Zones**

 Finally, a brief presentation of the ISO 10218:2011 standard is made and the respective CAD models that represent the security elements established in the ISO standard are imported.
-A QuickStop and Start button is implemented to simulate the scenario in which the light curtain detects a person entering the robotic cell and the World Zone function is added to stop the robot if it is inside a special zone defined by the user.
+A QuickStop and Start button is implemented to simulate the scenario in which the light curtain detects a person entering the palletizer and the World Zone function is added to stop the robot if it is inside a special zone defined by the user.